dberger2/project1.github.io/README.md

     ##   Content-Type: application/json;charset=UTF-8
     ##   Size: 133 kB

-## 3.1 Converting the data in the API Call to Tibble
+## 3.1 Converting the data in the API Call to a Tibble

 It is a fairly laborious process to get the data from the API call into a usable data frame/tibble.
 Each day queried returns its own data frame.
 This requires all the data frames being combined into one.
 Luckily the columns are all the same.
-Once the `JSON` conversion is complete, `do.call` is required to combine all the data frames into one.
+Once the `JSON` conversion is complete, `do.call("rbind")` is required to combine all the data frames into one.
 There are three columns which are not usable or of value so the `subset()` function was used to remove them.
 The final step was ordering the columns into something a bit more user friendly.

 ``` r
 asteroiddata = fromJSON(rawToChar(asteroid$content), flatten = TRUE)